 Once things start it gets easier as you and the photographer start interacting with each other.
 A good photographer will vary the location and swap clothes regularly to create natural breaks in the photo session.
 Having a friendly manner is important for a professional and being able to make the session fun will help create happy portraits.
-Arrange your portrait session in location near to home, close to coffee shops and transport links to make things as easy as possible.
+Arrange your portrait session in a location near to home, close to coffee shops, and transport links to make things as easy as possible.

 It’s important that you feel involved in the session, ask to see your photographs on the camera and share ideas of what you would like – is there a space above your bed where you could hang a print or do you need a gift for grandma?
 Your photographer will listen to what you want and what you’re going to be happy with, then work hard to make the session a fun experience whilst aiming for what you ultimately want.

 Most women want a portrait that shows a time in their life when they feel great about themselves and are proud of photos that look very natural and unposed.
 Ask your photographer for a session that lasts 2 or 3 hours.
 This allows you time to relax, feel at ease and play to the camera and gives you the freedom and flexibility to capture spontaneous, natural shots.

 You’ve chosen a beautiful location, worn clothes that reflect your personality, and embraced the opportunity to spend time just enjoying the moment.
 When the session ends on a high note, you feel exhilarated and eager to see all your lovely images.
 Some of the best shots occur right at the very end when everyone is their most relaxed.
 Your photographer will use this opportunity to create a variety of shots to complete the overall coverage.

 I’m a warm and laidback family photographer in Ryde and the Isle of Wight.
 With boundless energy, I capture your family’s love and laughter to produce storytelling images for boisterous families, loving couples, and informal get-togethers.